Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 "Merchant Ships of the World" by Laurence Dunn, says, among other things, the following:

 "In most ships there is an element of conformity and linkage with her period and trade.
 But not so with the Brant County, whose two slim, closely spaced funnels represented a reversion to a much earlier style.
-Of all the ships regularly employed on the North Atlantic, where she spent nearly all her life, no other could boast quite such a profile (Jan also sent me a picture of the ship from this book).
+Of all the ships regularly employed on the North Atlantic, where she spent nearly all her life, no other could boast quite such a profile (this book also has a picture of the ship).
 With but the fewest exceptions, notably the Howick Hall, this close spacing of funnels on cargo ships had been associated with just one firm.
 This was the D.A.D.G.
 (Deutsch-Australisch D.G.) or German Australian Line who, years earlier, just before and after the turn of the century, had built a number of cargo liners with this "twin woodbine" profile".

 As the Lennep she was surrendered to Great Britain in 1919 and managed on behalf of the Shipping Controller by F.C.
 Strick & Co.
 Ltd. In March-1921, while lying at Swansea, she was one of a batch of some 70 ex German ships offered for sale to British nationals.
 Bought by Coull & Sons, Newcastle, she was renamed Brant County and resold that year to become the largest ship of Bergenske D/S. Her red, white and black funnel markings were not theirs, but were linked with a venture started by Canada Steamship Lines, Ltd., Montreal who, in May-1921, announced the opening of a regular cargo liner service between the St. Lawrence and Europe; the Continental ports eventually settled on being Hamburg, Rotterdam, Antwerp and Le Havre.
 The new company was advertised as the Inter-Continental Transport Services Ltd. (County Line).
 The ships used in this line were generally renamed after Canadian counties and were chartered from Norwegian companies like Mowinckel, Westfal-Larsen, Bergenske D/S, L.W.
 Hansen and Olaf Orvig."